amatas/docker-oatts-server/README.md

 BASEDIR="oatts"
 ```

-### Build your own image

-This container takes the OATTS Server code from the `data` directory

-    docker build --rm=true -t trace/oatts-server .

 ## Development and testing

   A Vagrantfile is provided in order to make easier the testing and the development of the application.
 [Vagrant application](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/) are needed to boot a virtual machine with all the stuff inside it.